junwatu/openai-tokens-dashboard/blog/README.md

 ## Building The OpenAI Dashboard

 You can look into the source code of this project application [here](https://github.com/junwatu/openai-tokens-dashboard).

-The project application is designed as a server and client architecture.
-Where the server will provide back-end operations and the client is use for human interaction and data visualizing.

 ### Integrating GridDB with Node.js